meshery/meshery/docs/pages/integrations/cert-manager.md

   "Supports issuing certificates from a variety of sources.", "Ensures certificates remain valid and up to date."
 ]
-howItWorks: Cloud native certificate management
+howItWorks: "Cloud native certificate management"
-howItWorksDetails: X.509 certificate management for Kubernetes and OpenShift
+howItWorksDetails: "X.509 certificate management for Kubernetes and OpenShift"
 language: en
 list: include
 type: extensibility